NetworkCurator/NetworkCurator.github.io/user/install.md

 The NetworkCurator is software for a web application.
 To create an instance of the NetworkCurator and manage your own networks, you will have to download and configure the software on a web server.

-This chapter provides an installation tutorial divided into the following parts
+This installation tutorial is divided into the following parts:

 - [Web server setup](#hosting)